 - Shoes that do not provide proper arch support

 In addition to poor shoe choice, there are other foot conditions that contribute to the development of corns and calluses—like hammertoe.
-Those who have foot deformities may also be at a higher risk of developing corns and calluses in New York, NY and Whitestone, NY areas.
+Those who have foot deformities may also be at a higher risk of developing corns and calluses in the New York City, and Whitestone New York areas.

-Diagnosis and Treatment of Corns and Calluses in Whitestone, New York
+Diagnosis and Treatment of Corns and Calluses in New York City, and Whitestone New York

 Following a physical examination of the foot, your Whitestone and New York foot doctor should be able to diagnose your condition.
 Simply changing your shoes and being more mindful of how shoe choice affects your feet can usually clear up and prevent mild corns and calluses.
-Dr. Gary Evans and Dr. James Korponay, your Whitestone, NY and New York, NY podiatrists, may also recommend the following home remedies to eliminate mild corns and calluses:
+Dr. Gary Evans and Dr. James Korponay, your New York City, and Whitestone New York podiatrists, may also recommend the following home remedies to eliminate mild corns and calluses:

 - Padding: To protect the area where the corn is located, you can use small pads that shield the area from friction.